G-Vicky/Design-Patterns/README.md

 ## State

 * Allows an object to alter its behaviour when its internal state changes.
-The object will appear to change its clas.
+The object will appear to change its class.
 * **Context**(Account): Maintains an instance of a ConcreteState subclass that defines the current state.
 * **State**: Defines an interface for encapsulating the behavior associated with a particular state of the Context.
 * **Concrete State**: Each subclass implements a behavior associated with a state of Context.

+## Iterator

+* The Iterator pattern provides you with a uniform way to access different collections of Objects.
+* If you get an Array, ArrayList and Hashtable of Objects, you pop out an iterator for each and treat them the same.
+* This provides a uniform way to cycle through different collections.
+* You can also write polymorphic code because you can refer to each collection of objects because they'll implement the same interface.